Agent OS in production: real cases without the marketing

 Architectures That Survived

 An architectural pattern that has gained traction is the suspendable-process runtime.
 Instead of running each agent as a persistent container or process, the runtime serialises agent state between steps, stores it in fast storage, and rehydrates only when there is work to do.
 This allows thousands of nominally active agents with compute cost proportional to actual use, not to the number of existing agents.
-It is the difference between paying for always-on instances and paying for executed steps.

 # Minimal agent descriptor in a mature runtime, 2026